quantumlib/Cirq/docs/google/devices.md

 on the processor you are using.

 This gate is equivalent to FSimGate(0, π).
 It has an approximate duration of 42ns on Willow processors (and 26ns on some earlier devices).
+For precise, up-to-date gate durations, ask your Google contact.

 ### Wait gate